cbrands/explore_weather_trends/README.md

 # Explore weather trends.

 ## Introduction.
 This project is my implementation of the _"Explore weather trends"_ project which is project 0 in the Udacity DataAnalyst Nanodegree program.
+Here is a [link](https://www.udacity.com/course/data-analyst-nanodegree--nd002) to the program.
 As I live in the Netherlands I will compare the global temperature data with that of a city in the Netherlands.

 ## Step 1.
 Understanding the schema.
 Before retrieving the data it is important to understand the schema of the database.
 It was given that the database consisted of three tables city\_list, city\_data, and global\_data.
 The scema was explored in the following manner.